-In 2020, the Guelph Campus Conservation Program was awarded a second Go Wild School Grant by WWF Canada to expand the South Residence Native Pollinator Garden and create educational signage for the site.
+In 2020, WWF Canada awarded the Guelph Campus Conservation Program a second Go Wild School Grant to expand the South Residence Native Pollinator Garden and create educational signage for the site.

 This funding was used to purchase native plants from Origin Native Plants, a native plant nursery located in Guelph, Ontario and print signage for the garden.

 You can learn more about this project by visiting the Guelph Campus Conservation Program page.

 In 2020, WWF Canada awarded Living Glass Labs a Go Wild School Grant to develop their Conservation through Propagation project, providing Canadian schools with educational tools and opportunities to learn about endangered plant species.

 You can learn more about this project by visiting Living Glass' Conservation through Propagation website page.